damilolah/Introduction-to-Machine-Learning/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:4c2e1e4e93
 ## Knowing Your Data

-You will create a dataset called `emp_data` having two attributes - earnings and s_ratings and 20 observations
+You will create a dataset called `emp_data` having two attributes - earnings and s_rating and 20 observations

 `emp_data` = Employee dataset

 `earnings` = What each employee earns in dollars per day

-`s_ratings` = how satisfied the employee is with his/her wage
+`s_rating` = how satisfied the employee is with his/her wage

 From this dataset, we will try to predict a new employee's satisfaction rating when he is paid $200, $400, or $1200 per day.
-So, earnings is the predictor and s_ratings is the class we'll predict.
+So, earnings is the predictor and s_rating is the class we'll predict.

 This exercise uses just one attribute for prediction and that is employee’s `earnings`.